 Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

-A pixel is a unit of measurement for digital images you see on a screen.
+Pixels are units of measurement for digital images you see on a screen.

 DPI (dots per inch) is a printing term.
 Digital devices display images in pixels, and printers print images in dots.
 DPI is calculated using your digital image’s pixel dimensions and digital image size.